ChrisKoivu/Now-Loading-VMS/README.md

 Seed status table by entering "php artisan db:seed"

+# Where to find the Model, View, and Controller files
+* Controllers are stored in app/Http/Controllers
+* Models are stored in the app folder, ex.
+User.php
+* Views are stored in the resources/views folder in a folder corresponding to the controller name

 # Create User at Command Line

 First add user authorization to the project by typing: